AppsDevsLeon/Revista_blockchain/Day03/Day03.md

 # **Deep Dive into Blockchain Structure**

-This document complements the introduction to blockchain by focusing on understanding in detail how each block is composed and how these blocks are linked together to create a **secure** and **immutable** chain.

----

 ## **Breakdown of a Block's Structure**

 Each block in the blockchain contains several essential components: